Tomatoes (Solanum lycopersicum) are a classic plant with edible fruits that you must pick at the right time to grab all antioxidants and vitamin C.

 - Ensure the Tomatoes’ skin is glossy, shiny, and smooth.

 - Try squeezing Tomatoes with subtle care.
-Give it a few extra days to ripen if it’s too tough.
+Give it a few extra days to ripen if it’s too harsh.
 If it is soft, it is ready for picking.

-- You can distinguish the intensity of fragrance coming off from ripe and unripe Tomatoes.
+- You can distinguish the intensity of the fragrance from ripe and unripe Tomatoes.
 Ripe Tomatoes give off a sweet, earthy smell, whereas unripe may give little to no scent.

 - Inspect your Tomatoes for their ripeness every day or two as all Tomatoes won’t ripe simultaneously.

-After ensuring the Tomato is ready to harvest, you shall proceed to pick Tomatoes.
+After ensuring the Tomato is ready to harvest, you shall pick Tomatoes.

 Here are the steps to harvest ripe Tomatoes.

 - Carefully grab the ripe Tomatoes and gently twist them so they will come off the vines easily.